mbofos01/agriculture-dashboard-netherlands/README.md

 4. Extract

     The Extract microservice is the main microservice of the ETL pipeline.
-A cronjob is running in that container every month checking whether the datasets we use have been updated.
+A cronjob is running in that container every month (as of now the frequency of the cronjob is set on 10 minutes for testing purposes) checking whether the datasets we use have been updated.
 If the datasets have been updated it acquires the new data and enables the Transform microservice.

 5. Transform